Not another period panty...

 Ok, it is not one, but two new period panties actually, but they are the last ones you will buy.
 Search no more, I got you covered!

-After testing period panties for a couple of years now (8 to be more specific) I have teamed up with an dear business partner of mine who happens to conquer the world of making period panties.
+After testing period panties for a couple of years now (8, to be more specific) I have teamed up with a dear business partner of mine who happens to conquer the world of making period panties.
 As I have tried and tested their terry-cloth lined MicroModal panties as their fitting model, I realized: these are the most perfect ones I have ever worn.
-They are super soft, as sustainable (as black underwear that should not leak) as possible and are perfect for those bloody hard days of the month.
+They are super soft, as sustainable as possible (as black underwear that should not leak can be) and are perfect for those bloody hard days of the month.
 Never have I felt more covered, protected and comfy.
 Period.

 Being part of the "Dare to Care" collection means that for every single piece €5,- will be donated to a charity organisation. #selfcare is important but don't forget to care for others: with buying a period panty, you support Days for girls!

 With everything period come a lot of questions, find most of them answered down below.
 If you want to know anything that is not covered here, slide in my DMs in the chatbox on the bottom right or drop me a line via firstname.lastname@example.org and I will be happy to answer all your questions and add my answers here as well.

 What about Silver?
 No silver, no chloride, no pyrithione zinc in these panties.

 Has there been any testing done, to ensure that the panties are free of any of the above mentioned chemicals and hormone disruptors?
 All materials are Oeko tex certifed.

 What are they made of ?
 How many layers do they have?
 THREE:

 - The outer layer made of 90%MicroModal, 10%Elasthane feels soft and dry on the skin.
 Fluid is diverted in seconds.